raluvy95/nimo/README.md

 > :warning: **DO NOT USE FOR ACTUAL STABLE AND RELIABLE**

+This little server only serves static website, similar to GitHub Pages.
+Unlikely to implement more than just that.

 I am not sure if this project will work for other platform except for Linux.

 # Usage